The projective Fra\"{\i}ss\'{e} limit of the family of all connected finite graphs with confluent epimorphisms: Non-homogeneity

-A {\it solenoid} is the continuum $\iLim\{S^1,z^{n_i}\}$ where $S^1$ is viewed as the unit circle in the complex plane.
-Hagopian showed in \cite{Hagopian} that a solenoid can be characterized as a homogeneous continuum where every proper non-degenerate subcontinuum is an arc.
+We define a {\it solenoid} to be a continuum $\iLim\{X_i=S^1,z\mapsto z^{n_i}\}$, where $S^1$ is the unit circle viewed in the complex plane and $n_i \geq 2$ for infinitely many $i$.
+Hagopian showed in \cite{Hagopian} that a solenoid can be characterized as a homogeneous continuum different from the circle, in which every proper non-degenerate subcontinuum is an arc.